 Westchester County Restraining Order Lawyer

-Whenever a person is accused of committing some kind of criminal offense against another person, the alleged victim may be protected by a court-issued restraining order.
+Whenever a person is accused of committing a criminal offense against another person, the alleged victim may be protected by a court-issued restraining order.
 This restraining order is intended to protect the alleged victim against any further abuse while the case is being decided.

-While all restraining orders start as temporary orders in place only during the length of the case, if the defendant is found guilty, the order can be made permanent.
+While all restraining orders start as temporary orders, as they only last during the length of the case.
+If the defendant is found guilty, the order can be made permanent.
 These orders can affect almost every aspect of a defendant’s life including where they may live, where they can travel, and their ability to see their children.

 Westchester County restraining order lawyers fight tirelessly against the imposition of these orders for those who face them, as well as in defense of those accused of violating these orders.
 If you face a restraining order, speak with a hardworking domestic violence attorney that could advocate for you.